 When our clients present in crises such as depression, anxiety, relationship issues, and abuse for example, they leave their first session with a range of simple, practical tools to get them through the week.
 It is a tough decision to come to therapy and we get it.
 Our aim is to alleviate the initial distress and in following sessions begin to figure out the causes together.
 Many clients say things like ‘I just don’t know where to start’.
 Don’t worry, leave that to us.
 It will all come out in time, no matter how ‘garbled’ you feel it will be.
 What is unresolved will always come up again.

-The relationship between client and therapist is paramount.
+The relationship between client and therapist is paramount, all forms of communication is completely confidential.
 You will find that our therapists bring their personalities into the room rather than the cold demeanour that you may have experienced in the past.
 Our therapists are warm, friendly and non-judgemental.
 You will find empathy, unconditional positive regard and support in a way that is only unique to a therapeutic relationship.
 The way that therapy should be.

 You don’t have to sit in a room either, it’s not ‘compulsory’.
 If you are more comfortable walking in the open, or having a coffee, that’s just fine.
 It’s your session and we will do whatever works for you.
 Also it’s important to us for you to know that therapy is not all doom and gloom.
 During our time together, there will be a some laughter too as we relax into our work together.